digitalthrive/gatsby_tek/README.md

 WD Jam Theme - Full Site - Tek Roofing

+# Multiple Repositories

+There are two separate repositories for this project:

+- One at digitalthrive/gatsby_tek.
+This is not a fork, just a separate copy of the site.
+- One that is under the client's Github account /gatsby_tek, which is the repo connected to Netlify.
+This is the repo which, if changed, will trigger site rebuilds as outlined below.

 # CMS / Content Editing Instructions

 WARNING: Any change through the CMS or editing of the Github files directly will trigger a site rebuild.
 These site rebuilds take 5-8 build minutes and will not affect access or viewing the site while it is ongoing.
 However, for the free tier of Netlify, you are alotted 300 free build minutes.